 People often forget about sculpture when selecting artwork.
 Celebrated Canadian sculptor, Gord Smith's bronze pieces bring an added dimension and vibrancy with their reflective, metallic surface.

 We love colour!
 Bold, colourful art is a great way to add visual interest to a space.
 Jeremy Hoffeld's graffiti-like, large scale paintings energize the otherwise neutral palette used in this office space.

 The Beaches, Toronto Condo

 For this particular condo, our greatest challenge was finding works that met the owners aesthetic and investment requirements that would also complement their newly-installed textured wallpapers and already colourful interior.
 This painting by Chase Langford, pictured in the first slide, certainly fit the bill.
-It took some time, however, to find a piece to suit the boldly patterned wallpaper in the bedroom, but we're thrilled with the result in the end, having found the lime green, whimsical piece by Toronto native, Jenna Watson.
+It took some time, however, to find a piece to suit the boldly patterned wallpaper in the bedroom, but we're thrilled with the result in the end, having found the lime green, whimsical piece by Toronto native, Janna Watson.